scp756-221/course-site/docs/a2/page.md

 Try a few commands, reading the music list, perhaps adding or deleting a song.
 (No changes that you might have made to the song list in Assignment&nbsp;1 will be available, as this is a completely different instance.)

-Once you are verified that the music system is running, try the `test` command.
+Once you have verified that the music system is running, try the `test` command.
 It will cause a failure because the required SHA code for Assignment&nbsp;2 differs from the one required in Assignmment&nbsp;1.

 Terminate the music service by entering the `shutdown` command in the music client.